bayko/Office365-Enable-DKIM/README.md

 # Office365-Enable-DKIM
 This script will automate the process of enabling DKIM for all domains inside an Office 365 Tenant.
-Normally this process requires logging into EAC after you have created the DNS records required, and manually throwing the switch on each one.
+Normally this process requires logging into EAC after you have created the DNS records required and manually throwing the switch on each one.

-DKIM will only be enabled for a domain if a DNS lookup for both CNAME records is successful, otherwise it is skipped:
+DKIM will only be turned on for a domain if a DNS lookup for both CNAME records is successful, otherwise it is skipped:

 selector1._domainkey.contoso.com
 selector2._domainkey.contoso.com